jgoalby/jgoalby.github.io/_articles/logseq.md

     - There is a feature request that has 99 votes as of Nov 13th 2023
         - <https://discuss.logseq.com/t/plugin-support-for-ios-android-apps/10109>

+# Keyboard Shortcuts
+If you click the 3 dots in the top right of the application, click settings, and then click keymap, you can see the keyboard shortcuts.
+You can also use the keyboard shortcut `g s` to see the shortcuts.

+## Useful Shortcuts
+- `Enter` - Enter edit mode
+- `Esc` - Leave edit mode
+- `g s` - Show shortcuts
+- `g j` - Show journals
+- `g n` - Next journal
+- `g p` - Previous journal
+- `g a` - All pages
+- `g f` - Flashcards
+- `g g` - Graph view
+- `CMD-SHIFT-P` - Command palette
+- `CMD-SHIFT-J` - Open journal in sidebar

 # Syncing using GitHub on iOS using WorkingCopy

 You could sync with iCloud, but there are numerous reports of issues with it being slow on the forums.
 There is also a native LogSeq sync although it is still in beta.